Science and Religion

 Having completed your study of this topic, you may wish to embark with your students on a “Bet Nidrash” on the topic, a practical project based on what you have learned and discussed.
 The term “Bet Nidrash” is a play on the term Bet Midrash (study hall) replacing the word for study (Midrash) with the word Nidrash, which means “required” or an “imperative”.
 This suggests that one’s study should not be just for its own sake, but rather a means to an end, to improve oneself and the world around us.
 Rabbi Sacks’ philosophy and writings were always focused not on the theoretical, but on the deeply practical.
 He urged for the ideas he wrote about to be implemented outside the walls of the Bet Midrash, in the real world.

-This unit would be a perfect hook for a program of inter-disciplinary project based learning which could involve a partnership between the Jewish studies and secular studies departments in your school.
+This unit would be a perfect hook for a programme of inter-disciplinary project based learning which could involve a partnership between the Jewish studies and secular studies departments in your school.
 Using the assumptions of Rabbi Sacks here, that science explains the ‘how’ of the universe, and religion gives us a framework for understanding the ‘why’ of the universe, giving our lives and the universe meaning, find a joint project with the science (or humanities) departments to explore an issue, topic or problem that needs to be addressed.

 The following quote should be the guiding inspiration for the project:

 Chochmah is the truth we discover; Torah is the truth we inherit.